 Supply Manager - These students keep class supplies organized and make sure the teams have everything they need to succeed at competitions.
 Their jobs include:

-- In the Club:Keep supplies organized.
+- In the Class:Keep supplies organized.
 Find parts that your builders need and (with teacher assistance) cut or modify parts as needed.
 Make sure batteries are always plugged in and charging and swap out batteries for your driver.
 Help builders when needed.
 Fill out weekly Supply Organization Analysis.

 - At the Tournament: Make sure supplies stay organized and at our pit table.
 Bring new batteries to your team before each match and make sure the old batteries are charging.
 If our team is missing a needed supply, ask other teams about borrowing one.
 When nothing to do between matches, help the marketers talk to other teams.